karenfreemansmith/LHP-IntroWk3-Groceries/README.md

 ### Support & Contact
 For questions or comments, please __email [Karen](karenfreemansmith@gmail.com)__

-### Known Issues
-* Bootstrap-theme is not linked in index.html, add link if needed for project

 ### Technologies Used
 ###### HTML, CSS, Bootstrap, JavaScript, jQuery